ESCOMP/CTSM/doc/source/tech_note/Decomposition/CLM50_Tech_Note_Decomposition.rst

 for initialization purposes will take an extremely long time in the standard mode.
 This is particularly true for the CENTURY-based decomposition cascade, which includes a passive pool.
-In order to rapidly equilibrate the model, a modified version of the “accelerated decomposition” :ref:`(Thornton and Rosenbloon, 2005) <ThorntonRosenbloom2005>` is used.
+In order to rapidly equilibrate the model, a modified version of the "accelerated decomposition" :ref:`(Thornton and Rosenbloon, 2005) <ThorntonRosenbloom2005>` is used.
 The fundamental idea of this approach is to allow fluxes between the various pools (both turnover-defined and vertically-defined fluxes) adjust rapidly, while keeping the pool sizes themselves small so that they can fill quickly.